Community Involvement

 • Seniors who may live alone, disabled, have little or no social contact with others on a daily basis or may have a medical condition that may make them vulnerable.

-The North Port Police Department is concerned with the safety and welfare of all of our citizens and especially those who are in need of a little extra care and attention….our senior citizens.
+The North Port Police Department is concerned with the safety and welfare of all of our citizens and especially those who are in need of a little extra care and attention for our senior citizens.
 Seniors are valuable to us and our city!
 We welcome any and all questions about the program.
 Feel free to contact the program coordinator Mandy Lorenz at (941) 429-7341.

 City of North Port Volunteer Program